Macaca fascicularis: Introduction to other regions

-Humans have transported crab-eating macaques to at least five islands: Mauritius, West Papua, Ngeaur, Tinjil Island near Java, and Kabaena Island off of Sulawesi, and to Kowloon Hills of Hong Kong.
+Humans have transported crab-eating macaques to at least five islands: Mauritius, Western New Guinea, Ngeaur, Tinjil Island near Java, and Kabaena Island off of Sulawesi, and to Kowloon Hills of Hong Kong.

 There was no indigenous human population on Mauritius.
 Early exploration of Mauritius by Phoenicians, Swahili people and Arab merchants has been suggested but it was not until the early 16th century that there is hard evidence of human presence on the island, with the Portuguese using it as a refreshing post.
 The Dutch reached the island in 1598 and attempted a permanent settlement from 1638 to 1658 when they abandoned the island, they resettled again from 1664 to 1710, but abandoned the island again due in part to monkeys and rats destroying plantations.
 Crab-eating macaques were brought to Mauritius either by the Portuguese or the Dutch in the late 1500s to early 1600s.
 This founder population likely came from Java, although a mixed origin has been suggested.
 From the mid-1980s to mid-1990s the population of crab-eating macaques on Mauritius was estimated at 35,000 to 40,000.
 The present population is not known but estimates indicate it may be as low as 8,000.
 This significant decline in the population is likely correlated to the booming macaque breeding industry on Mauritius.
 As crab-eating macaques are considered invasive and destructive this justifies their use in biomedical research.
 On Mauritius macaques are also perceived as sacred, source of tourism, pets, pest, and food.

 Crab-eating macaques first appeared on Ngeaur Island, during German rule in the early 20th century.
 Population size has fluctuated between 800 and 400 individuals.
 The population losses due to eradication efforts, yet the population has survived despite typhoons and WWII bombing on the island.
 In Kowloon Hills there are groups of differing species and their hybrids, where they were released during the 1910s.
 Rhesus macaques and crab-eating macaques interbred and hybridized.
 Tibetan macaques were also released but did not interbreed.
 This location has become a popular tourist attraction.
 The immunovaccine porcine zona pellucida (PZP), which causes infertility in females, is currently being tested in Hong Kong to investigate its use as potential population control.

-Crab-eating macaques have been in West Papua for around 30 to 100 years, but this population has not expanded, remaining at around 60 to 70 individuals.
+Crab-eating macaques have been in West Papua for between 40 and 100 years but this population has not greatly expanded its range, remaining at around 50 to 70 individuals.
 There is little known of the population on Kabaena Island, Sulawesi.
 These crab-eating macaques appear to have distinct morphology, which may suggest that they have been on the island for a long period of time.

 Between 1988 and 1994, a total of 520 crab-eating macaques including 58 males and 462 females were released on Tinjil Island for the purpose of starting a natural habitat breeding facility.
 This may be a sustainable way of supplying monkeys for research, but it is in a legal gray area for trading regulations, using captive bred codes (F, C) rather than wild-caught (W).